kryvoshei/kottans-frontend/README.md

 - <code>git rm</code> - deletes or removes a file;
 - <code>git reset</code> - basically resets the repo, throwing away some changes;
-- <code>git commit</code> --amend - is used to make changes to commits after-the-fact, which can be useful for making notes about a given commit;
+- <code>git commit --amend</code> - is used to make changes to commits after-the-fact, which can be useful for making notes about a given commit;
 - <code>git revert</code> - makes a new commit which effectively rolls back a previous commit.

 <h3>:white_check_mark: learngitbranching.js.org</h3>